-This food is only partially digested, so it causes excess fluid to build up in the small intestine, resulting in diarrhea, nausea, stomach cramping, and heart palpitations.
-There are different causes of dumping syndrome, ranging from the types of foods being eaten and post-surgical complications.
+According to the Mayo Clinic, the dumping syndrome occurs when the stomach empties its contents rapidly into the small intestine.
+Partially digested food causes excess fluid to build up in the small intestine, resulting in diarrhea, nausea, stomach cramping, and heart palpitations.
+There are different causes of dumping syndrome, ranging from what you eat and post-surgical complications.

-The reason dumping syndrome is more typical in weight loss surgery patients is that the movement of food can be irregular, causing it to be dumped into the small intestine too quickly.
+Dumping syndrome is more typical in weight loss surgery patients because food movement can be irregular, causing it to be dumped into the small intestine too quickly.

 Common Dumping Syndrome Symptoms

-The first set of symptoms tends to be common among all patients who have dumping syndrome, as reported by Mayo Clinic.
-These symptoms include nausea and/or vomiting, stomach cramps, feeling full quickly, diarrhea, dizziness or faintness, rapid heart rate, heart palpitations, and flushing of the skin.
+The first set of symptoms tends to be shared among all patients who have dumping syndrome, as Mayo Clinic reported.
+These symptoms include nausea and vomiting, stomach cramps, feeling full quickly, diarrhea, dizziness or faintness, rapid heart rate, heart palpitations, and skin flushing.
 Others that may come along later are hunger, fatigue, sweating, and confusion.

 Gastroparesis and Dumping Syndrome

 Gastroparesis is a syndrome that is caused by a delayed gastric emptying without the occurrence of any obstruction to the gastric outlet.
-Symptoms ranging from early satiety, postprandial fullness, and nausea, vomiting, and other similar to dumping syndrome.
+Symptoms of gastroparesis include;

-Dumping syndrome, however, is a frequent side effect of bariatric surgery, where the anatomy of the stomach or esophagus is altered.
-Roux-en-Y gastric bypass and sleeve gastrectomy are so,e of the most common culprits of dumping syndrome.
+Dumping syndrome is a frequent side effect from bariatric procedures that alter the stomach or esophagus’s anatomy.
+Roux-en-Y gastric bypass and sleeve gastrectomy are some of the most common culprits of dumping syndrome.
 These side effects occur in about 10-15% of gastric sleeve patients and 25-40% in gastric bypass patients.

 Diagnosis and Treatment Options